 Note the late penalties are off of the total possible points, not the points you earn.
-E.g., if an assignment has 10 points, then a late submission within 24 hours of the due date will be deducted 1 point.
+E.g., if an assignment has 10 points, then a late submission within 24 hours of the due date will be deducted 0.5 points.

-Quizzes and the Final Exam cannot be submitted later than the posted due date.
+Programming Project 5, Quizzes and the Final Exam cannot be submitted later than the posted due date.